ngoctinn/Synapse/docs/design/database_design.md

 END;
 $$ LANGUAGE plpgsql STABLE;

--- Check if current user is staff (receptionist or technician or admin) CREATE OR REPLACE FUNCTION auth.is_staff()
+-- Check if current user is staff
+CREATE OR REPLACE FUNCTION auth.is_staff()
 RETURNS BOOLEAN AS $$
 BEGIN